 Only 11 ingredients have been banned in U.S. over concerns about potential harm despite significant evidence listed abroad that these chemicals can cause serious harm with long-term use.

-I specialize in Regenerative Medicine as well as Functional Medicine.
+I specialize in Integrative Orthopedics as well as Functional Medicine.
 Many patients that seek me out are specifically struggling with pain and/or poor function as a result of the pain.
 They are seeking a better and more comprehensive and sustainable way to treat the pain so that it does not impair their life so significantly.

 When I assess for symptoms in other systems of their body, many are also struggling with several additional symptoms: